charlyz/slip-compiler/README.md

 This is a school project.
 Goal was to create a syntax and translate it into readable machine code.
-More [details](http://iamlookingforaninternship.com/ressources/lt.pdf) (in french).
+More details [here](http://iamlookingforaninternship.com/ressources/lt.pdf) (in french).

 # Syntaxe